riceissa/issarice.com/wiki/product reviews.md

 choice to stick with the old version).

 As of December 2020, I still use this tablet for video calls, since my X220 does not have a camera.
+(Update: with the arrival of my ThinkPad X1 Yoga (see below) I have basically stopped using this tablet.)

 # Lenovo ThinkPad X220